 Effective as of December 7, 2006, and on each anniversary date thereof during the term of the Director Plan, each outside director shall automatically receive an option to purchase 1,000 shares of Class A Common Stock.
 In addition, each new outside director who shall first join the Board after the effective date shall be granted an option to purchase 1,000 shares upon the date which such person first becomes an outside director and an annual grant of an option to purchase 1,000 shares on each anniversary date thereof during the term of the Director Plan.
-The options granted to outside directors shall vest in their entirety on the first anniversary date of the grant.
-The primary purposes of the Director Plan are to enhance the Company's ability to attract and retain well-qualified persons for service as directors and to provide incentives to such directors to continue their association with the Company.
+The options granted to outside directors shall vest in four equal quarterly installments over a one year period from the date of grant, until such shares are fully vested.
+The primary purposes of the Director Plan are to enhance the Company's ability to attract and ret ain well-qualified persons for service as directors and to provide incentives to such directors to continue their association with the Company.